Sunset Junction: Streetcar era

 Originally the junction was formed by the branching of two interurban railway lines and was known as Sanborn or Hollywood Junction.
 In 1895, the Pasadena and Pacific Railway Company built an interurban rail line from downtown Los Angeles to Santa Monica, whose route ran along Sunset Boulevard as far as Sanborn Avenue, where it turned west along the present alignment of Santa Monica Boulevard.
 In 1905, the Los Angeles Pacific Railway, successor to the Pasadena and Pacific, built a new branch northwest along Sunset Boulevard from Sanborn Avenue as a shortcut to its existing line on Hollywood Boulevard, forming the junction that is still reflected in the existing street configuration.
 The Los Angeles Pacific Company was one of the eight rail companies merged in 1911 to form the Pacific Electric Railway.

-Rail service ceased on the two lines in 1954 and 1953, respectively.
+The junction continued to serve the streetcar network until the 1950s.
+On May 31, 1953, Pacific Electric shuttered its South Hollywood–Sherman Line, which traveled on Santa Monica Boulevard.
+Streetcars on the Hollywood Line, which traveled on Sunset Boulevard, used the junction until September 26, 1954, when buses replaced streetcars.